Dog of Flanders (TV series)

-Dog of Flanders (フランダースの犬, Furandāsu no Inu) is a 1975 Japanese anime television series adaptation of Ouida's 1872 novel of the same name, produced by Nippon Animation.
+Dog of Flanders (フランダースの犬, Furandāsu no Inu) is a 1975 Japanese anime television series adaptation of Ouida's 1872 novel of the same name, directed by Yoshio Kuroda and produced by Nippon Animation.
 52 episodes were produced.
 A film version was released in 1997.

-The series represents the bond between a boy and his ever so faithful dog living in a 19th century Flanders village near Antwerp.
+The series represents the bond between a boy and his ever so faithful dog living in a 19th-century Flanders village near Antwerp.
 The emotional story shows the boy's struggles in life, and his hopes of becoming a great classical painter.

 The anime series is notable for being the first official entry in the World Masterpiece Theater series (Calpis Children's Theater at the time).